alarm-redist/fifty-states/analyses/MN_cd_2010/doc_MN_cd_2010.md

 No manual pre-processing decisions were necessary.

 ## Simulation Notes
 We sample 5,000 districting plans  for Minnesota across two independent runs of the SMC algorithm.
-Municipailtiy
+We use a pseudo-county constraint to limit the county and municipality splits.
+Municipality lines used are in , which are all counties with populations larger than 60% the target population for district.